 Then on Tuesday the 14th of January, 2020, Google Chrome announced that it would stop supporting third-party cookies altogether within the next two years.

->

-> Because a large portion of its revenue derives from advertising, Google Chrome would never follow suit and block third-party cookies like Safari and Firefox have without offering up an alternative.
+Because a large portion of Alphabet’s (Google’s parent company) revenue derives from advertising, Google Chrome would never follow suit and block third-party cookies like Safari and Firefox have without offering up an alternative.

->

-> The alternative to third-party cookies that Chrome is proposing is called Privacy Sandbox.
+The alternative to third-party cookies that Chrome is proposing is called Privacy Sandbox.

 What Is Google Chrome’s Privacy Sandbox?